anthonypotts/password-project/README.md

 # Password-Project

+## Purpose:
-## To build a webiste that generates a random password based on their desired criteria.
+To build a website that generates a random password based on users' choices from predetermined options.

-## Built With
+## Built With:
 * HTML
 * CSS
 * JS